AIR QUALITY MONITORING

 Project Team

-The CLEANAIR study was supported by a coalition of interdisciplinary partners, representing environmental advocacy (The Mystic River Watershed Association, Everett Community Growers), transportation-related advocacy (Airport Impact Relief, Inc.,; Somerville Transportation Equity Partnership), health care (Cambridge Health Alliance) and government (Mayor Christenson of the City of Malden; Mayor DeMaria of the City of Everett).
+The CLEANAIR study was supported by a coalition of interdisciplinary partners, representing environmental advocacy (The Mystic River Watershed Association, Everett Community Growers), transportation-related advocacy (Airport Impact Relief, Inc.; Somerville Transportation Equity Partnership), health care (Cambridge Health Alliance) and government (City of Malden, Everett, and Boston).
 Researchers from Tufts University led the air quality monitoring campaign, while community engagement researcher consultants led the community engagement efforts.
 The collaboration of these organizations, stakeholders, community organizers, and residents brought multiple lenses and areas of expertise to propel the project forward.

 Questions?
 Email cleanaircommunityengagement@gmail.com